Adpetfem83/World_Weather_Analysis/README.md

 This folder takes the search information from the search folder and uses Google Maps directions API to create a vacation itinerary.
-For example, the image below shows a 4 stop itinerary in Northern California that features Fortuna, Guererro Negro, Dodge City, and .
+For example, the image below shows a 4 stop itinerary in Northern California that features Fortuna, Guererro Negro, Dodge City, and Havelock.

 ![vacation_itinerary_map](https://github.com/Adpetfem83/World_Weather_Analysis/blob/main/Vacation_Itinerary/WeatherPy_travel_map.png)